 If you're uncertain whether or not a message you received is an authorized communication from Plastiq, please reach out to our support team.
 Feel free to forward the email in question to help us investigate.

-Plastiq does not conduct customer service or marketing outreach via text messages or phone.
+Plastiq does not conduct customer service or marketing outreach via phone.
 Plastiq will only send you an automated text or call if you're utilizing the 2-step authentication security feature to provide you with your authentication code.

 Fraudsters can contact you via text message to present themselves as an automated request or account activity notice from a familiar business (such as Plastiq or your bank) to trick you into providing sensitive account or payment details.
 Do not respond to text messages that request such information.